isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 Per i servizi cloud basati su PaaS di Azure, le licenze software sono integrate nel prezzo del servizio.

-Per le macchine virtuali basate su IaaS di Azure, potrebbero essere necessarie altre licenze per usare il software o l'applicazione installata sull'immagine di una macchina virtuale.
-Alcune immagini della macchina virtuale dispongono di versioni concesse in licenza o software installato; i costi sono inclusi nella tariffa al minuto del server.
-Alcuni esempi sono le immagini della macchina virtuale per SQL Server 2014 e SQL Server 2016.
+For Azure IaaS-based virtual machines, additional licenses to use the software or application installed on a virtual machine image might be required.
+Some virtual machine images have licensed versions of software installed and the cost is included in the per-minute rate for the server.
+Examples are the virtual machine images for SQL Server 2014 and SQL Server 2016.

-Alcune immagini della macchina virtuale dispongono di versioni di prova delle applicazioni installate e necessitano di ulteriori licenze software per l’uso dopo il periodo di prova.
-Ad esempio, l'immagine della macchina virtuale di prova di SharePoint Server 2016 include una versione di prova di SharePoint Server 2016 preinstallata.
-Per continuare a usare SharePoint Server 2016 dopo il periodo di prova, è necessario acquistare una licenza di SharePoint Server 2016 e le licenze client da Microsoft.
-Tali costi sono separati rispetto alla sottoscrizione di Azure e si applica ancora la tariffa al minuto di esecuzione della macchina virtuale.
+Some virtual machine images have trial versions of applications installed and need additional software application licenses for use beyond the trial period.
+For example, the SharePoint Server 2016 Trial virtual machine image includes a trial version of SharePoint Server 2016 pre-installed.
+To continue using SharePoint Server 2016 after the trial expiration date, you must purchase a SharePoint Server 2016 license and client licenses from Microsoft.
+These charges are separate from the Azure subscription and the per-minute rate to run the virtual machine still applies.

 ### <a name="user-accounts"></a>Account utente